 When you are using cash for all your daily expenditure it concentrates your mind wonderfully.
 If you don’t have the cash you can’t spend it.

 I know some people might say to you “Oh, I can’t budget with cash as I spend it too quickly”.
-You will fail with a cash budget if you don’t plan what your cash is going to be spent on.
+You will fail with any budget if you don’t plan what your money is going to be spent on.

-For your cash budget to work you need to decide in advance how much cash you will spend on each category (e.g. groceries, clothes) and know what you are actually spending your money on.
+You need to plan how much to spend in each category (e.g. groceries, clothes) and know what you will actually spending your money on.

 Knowing that your grocery budget is $100 a week makes you view every purchase differently.
 No point blowing $90 on the first day if you know you will need $20 to top up later in the week on milk, bread and eggs.

 When you are ready to start using the cash envelope system you can get started within a few minutes.
-But first you must decide on the categories you will use in your cash budget.
+But first you must decide on the categories you will use for your envelope money.

 - Household items